-Figure 27 to Figure 30 show non-household valuations of project additions by type of site at sites 5 miles away from the organisation's premises10.
-For reservoirs, valuations are shown for the full set of project additions explored in the survey, while for canals, WTWs, and pipelines, WTP values are shown for a subset of all project additions, reflecting restrictions in the experimental design, as set out in Section 0.
-Table 16 shows the total valuation of the subset of project additions available at all sites, by type of site.
-As for households, we find that project additions at Water treatment works are valued most highly, while project additions at Canals, which are second-most valued by households, are least valued by non-households.
+Table 11 shows non-household valuations of project additions by type of site at sites 5 miles away from the organisation's premises12.
+For reservoirs, valuations are shown for the full set of project additions explored in the survey, while for canals, WTWs, and pipelines, WTP values are shown for a subset of all project additions, reflecting restrictions in the experimental design, as set out in Section 2.2.